 The De La Salle College community extends far beyond our buildings and grounds.
 When enrolling at De La Salle, our students and their families become part of something much greater, a community which provides a sense of belonging, support and connectedness for years to come.

-Through our Old Collegians’ Association, we ensure former students stay connected long after leaving the College.
-Parents too, play an invaluable role within the De La Salle community.
-Our Parent Network keeps families connected and facilitates healthy relationships between parents and staff.
-Sporting clubs, including the DLS Basketball Club and Old Collegians’ Football Club, give players and supporters a reason to don the Blue and Gold.
+Parents and guardians play an invaluable role within our school community.
+Our incredible Parent Network assists in the life and development of the College and facilities healthy relationships between parents and staff.
+Our Old Collegians’ Association is committed to keeping strong connections with our alumni long after they have graduated.
+Sporting clubs, including the Old Collegians’ Football Club, give players and supporters a reason to don the Blue and Gold.

 Explore this section:

-Most Saturdays during winter, the De La Salle community flock to the ‘Dairy Bell’ ground in Malvern, watching one of our many teams boldly defending the Blue and Gold.
-Established in 1955 as the brainchild of Old Collegian Jim Hawkins, … visit this page
+Most Saturdays during winter, the De La Salle community flock to the ‘Dairy Bell’ ground in Malvern East, to watch one of our many teams boldly defend the Blue and Gold.
+Established in 1955 as the brainchild of Old Collegian Jim … visit this page

 In 2012, De La Salle College celebrated 100 years of offering Catholic education to boys in Melbourne.
 Over one hundred years ago the founding Brothers arrived from Ireland and started the first classes in the original campus in Stanhope Street, … visit this page